Explore your mortgage options

-- Conventional adjustable-rate mortgage: Conventional adjustable-rate mortgages are better if you want lower upfront costs and are willing to pay more later.
+- Conventional adjustable-rate mortgage: Conventional adjustable-rate mortgages (ARMs) are better if you want lower upfront costs and are willing to pay more later.

 - Government-backed mortgage: Government-backed mortgages are best for borrowers with low income, those seeking housing in rural areas, veterans or anyone who wouldn’t otherwise qualify for a conventional loan.

 Every lender has its own overhead costs to consider, as well as different levels of risk tolerance.

 Typically, lenders with high overhead and low risk tolerance offer higher interest rates and fees, while lenders with low overhead and high risk tolerance offer lower interest rates and fees.